 This benefit, frequently referred to as Aid and Attendance or Homebound Pension, is for Veterans who require care for Activities of Daily Living (ADLs) such as bathing, dressing, incontinence and other ADL functions.
 The Veteran must have served for at least 90 days during war time and have been honorably discharged to qualify for Veterans Administration.
 Spouses are sometimes eligible to receive these benefits depending on special circumstances.
 The application process is also need-based: The Veteran must have less than $80,000 in assets not including their home or car.
 There are various places to get help with the application process, including Veterans Posts and local VA offices.

-Tens of thousands of seniors have found government-backed reverse mortgages to be just the right recipe for peaceful transitions into older age.
+Tens of thousands of people have found government-backed reverse mortgages to be just the right recipe for peaceful transitions into older age.
 Reverse mortgages have become popular, particularly for older persons who are intent on staying at home for as long as possible or, conversely, if they are “house-rich and cash-poor.”
 Think of a reversed mortgage as a credit line that is granted to you with your property used as collateral.
 Here are the main prerequisites:

 - You must be at least 62 years old, must own your home outright or have a small mortgage outstanding, and must reside in your home